-Two positions at the top levels allow the machine sewing bed to come up level with the cabinet top, or to be lifted up to the tabletop height to use with add-on attachments such as embroidery heads.
-Over the years and selling 100s of these lifts we encountered two issues where customers who were retrofitting these lifts in old sewing cabinets reported having to use a finger to slightly pull up to assist the machine up to the top position.
-We could only determine that it had something to do with the installation.
+Two positions at the top levels allow the machine sewing bed to come up level with the cabinet top, or to be lifted to the tabletop height to use with add-on attachments such as embroidery heads.

 Two fast taps pushing down just like bouncing a basketball close to the floor releases the lift.
 Adjustable set screws lockdown once the machine settings are determined.
 If you plan on using the lift for an additional machine simply add a block of wood the thickness needed to adjust between machines without having to readjust settings each time.

-Quiet airlift mechanism uses no springs and is rated for machines up to 50 lbs.
+The quiet airlift mechanism uses no springs and is rated for machines up to 50 lbs.
 The lift will accommodate sewing machines up to 14 ¾” tall.
-Please note that some of the next generation quilter machines such as the newer Bernina 7 Series will require a longer travel lift with a capacity up to 60 lbs.
+Please note that some of the next-generation quilter machines such as the newer Bernina 7 Series will require a longer travel lift with a capacity of up to 60 lbs.
 This lift will not work on those machines so please verify your machine weight and height.
 We also carry a heavy-duty lift 60 lb. lift with a 16-1/2" travel that will work with the Bernina 7 Series machines.Click Here

-Maximum sewing machine height will be 19-1/4” at the tabletop position.
+The maximum height will be 19-1/4” at the tabletop position.
 (See spec sheet image) This will be the determining factor in the mounting and block placement in the construction of your cabinet.
 Remember to add the sewing machine base plate to the top of the lift when determining the mounting position.
-Most will use a ¾” thick plate the size of the machine base.
+Most will use a ¾” thick tabletop the size of the machine base.

-Minimum size clearance hole at the top will be 12-1/2” W x 11-1/16” deep.
-Our Amish built cabinets have a hole cut around 1-1/2”- 2” larger than the machine base.
+The minimum size clearance hole at the top will be 12-1/2” W x 11-1/16” deep.
+Our Amish-built cabinets have a hole cut around 1-1/2”- 2” larger than the machine base.
 A top-notch is routed around the edge to flush a ¼” Plexiglas template that is cut inside to fit over the machine base at the flatbed position.

 This template provides the opportunity to upgrade or use different machines and templates in the same cabinet without ever having to enlarge the hole.